I love Kirtan Kriya meditation technique. You might know it by the name “Sa Ta Na Ma meditation”. It’s a form of Kundalini Meditation.

 2d: Finally, on “Maa”, touch the little fingers and thumbs.

-Touching the fingers in this way brings mental health benefits.
+Touching the fingers in this way is believed to bring mental health benefits.

 - Index finger: Used for knowledge.